 All datasets have the default table expiration time and the default partition expiration set to 60 days.
 Any tables, views, or partitions in partitioned tables automatically expire after 60 days.

-Your data will expire and Openbridge will not be able to recover anything deleted by Google Cloud from its service.
-This is a setting in your account and outside of anything that Openbridge can control or fix.
+Your data will expire, and Openbridge cannot recover anything Google Cloud deleted from its service.
+This is a setting in your account and outside of anything Openbridge can control or fix.

 Verify and Switch The 60-Day Expiration To Never Expire

 You can edit the expiration date in BigQuery.
-However, you first have to ensure you are on a current, active paid billing plan for Google Cloud.
+However, you must first ensure you are on a current, active paid billing plan for Google Cloud.
 To upgrade from the BigQuery sandbox, follow these steps:

 Restoring Deleted Resources

 Per Google, if your tables have expired, you can recover them within 48 hours.
-For more information, see Restoring a deleted table.
-You can also view information about your BigQuery sandbox resources by using the audit logs.
-Audit logs show details such as whether a resource was created using the sandbox and when resources automatically expired.
+If you would like more information, please see Restoring a deleted table.
+You can also view information about your BigQuery sandbox resources using the audit logs.
+Audit logs show whether a resource was created using the sandbox and when resources automatically expired.